 All non-indigenous peoples are in fact newcomers to the land we are on and what we refer to as Canada.

-The following Acknowledgement of the Land and Territory is read aloud at the beginning of meetings and events in the Halton District School Board:
+Acknowledgement of the Land and Territory is read aloud at the beginning of meetings and events in the Halton District School Board:

 "Halton as we know it today is rich in history and modern traditions of many First Nations and the Métis.
 From the Anishinabe to the Attawandaron, the Haudenosaunee, and the Métis - these lands surrounding the Great Lakes are steeped in Indigenous history.